calkit/calkit/docs/tutorials/procedures.md

 After confirming we've completed the first step, Calkit is going to wait 5 seconds before asking us to perform the next step, since we specified the `wait_after_s` attribute.
+While we wait, we'll see a countdown timer, then once time is up, we'll be prompted to complete the next step.

 ## Logging